pescobar/ansible-role-katello-client/README.md

 Molecule Tests
 -------
 The repo includes some molecule tests to check the complete process or registering a node.
-Once you define the required variables you can try `molecule test` to verify it's working Travis-CI in github only does a syntax check.
+Once you define the required variables you can try `molecule test` to verify it's working.
+Travis-CI in github only does a syntax check.